shageenthsandrakumar/Project-Euler/problem_024/README.md

   - Position 0 maps to the first permutation (0123456789).
   - Position 1 maps to the second permutation (0123456798).
   - Position 999,999 maps to the millionth permutation.
-  - This is **not** about Python's indexing—it's how the factorial number system inherently works.
+  - This is **not** about Python's indexing.
+It's how the factorial number system inherently works.
   - The system encodes "how many permutations to skip" before reaching your target.

 - **Step 3: The Mathematical Principle**